Apple becomes world's first trillion dollar company

-SAN FRANCISCO, California --Apple has become the world's first publicly traded company to be valued at $1 trillion.
+SAN FRANCISCO, California --Apple has become the world's first publicly traded company to be valued at $1 trillion, the financial fruit of stylish technology that has redefined what we expect from our gadgets.

-The milestone marks the financial fruit of stylish technology that has redefined society since two mavericks named Steve started the company 42 years ago.
+The milestone reached Thursday marks the latest triumph of a trend-setting company that two mavericks named Steve started in a Silicon Valley garage 42 years ago.

-The peak reached Thursday seemed unimaginable in 1997 when Apple teetered on the edge of bankruptcy, with its stock trading for less than $1.
+The achievement seemed unimaginable in 1997 when Apple teetered on the edge of bankruptcy, with its stock trading for less than $1, on a split-adjusted basis., and its market value dropping below $2 billion.

 To survive, Apple brought back its once-exiled co-founder, Steve Jobs, as interim CEO and turned to its archrival Microsoft for a $150 million cash infusion to help pay its bills.

+If someone had dared to buy $10,000 worth of stock at that point of desperation, the investment would now be worth about $2.6 million.

-Jobs eventually introduced such popular products as the iPod and iPhone that have driven Apple's rise.
+Jobs eventually introduced popular products such as the iPod and iPhone that subsequently drove Apple's rise.
+The stock has been surging this week as anticipation mounts for the next generation of iPhone, expected to be released in September.

-Apple shares rose 2.7 percent to an all-time high of $207.05 around midday.
-They're up 22 percent so far this year.
+Apple hit the $1 trillion mark when its shares reached $207.04 around midday in New York.
+They rose to an all-time high of $208.32 before falling back slightly.
+The shares are up around 23 percent so far this year.

+Another company, Saudi Arabian Oil Co. could eclipse Apple if it goes through with plans for an initial public offering.
+Saudi officials have said the IPO would value Saudi Aramco, as the company is often called, at about $2 trillion.
+But until the IPO is completed, Saudi Aramco's actual value remains murky.

+Jobs' vision, showmanship and sense of style propelled Apple's comeback.
+But it might not have happened if he hadn't evolved into a more mature leader after his exit from the company in 1985.
+His ignominious departure came after losing a power struggle with John Sculley, a former Pepsico executive who he recruited to become Apple's CEO in 1983 - seven years after he and his geeky friend Steve Wozniak teamed up to start the company with the administrative help of Ronald Wayne.

 ----------